 Students can review the frequently asked questions below or contact academic advisor with registration questions.
 Advisors typically respond to students within 2-3 business days.
 Please note that the Office of Academic Advising receives a high volume of inquiries during the registration period, so there might be a delay in response.

 Step 1: Explore courses

-Course offerings are available in Albert Course Search.
+Course offerings are available in Albert Course Search (log-in is not required).
 We suggest you note down the classes that interest you, what degree requirements they fulfill, and whether you meet the prerequisites.

 Explore Shanghai Courses

 |Global Course List||Global Courses Satisfying Shanghai Degree Requirements|